 - Although it is good to distinguish ways, means, and hows from ends, these concepts still describe a master plan, the entire collection of visions, missions, goals, tactics, plans, metrics, beliefs, rational, analysis, etc. that is the strategy framework — everything needed for making a change or innovating.
 Therefore, ways, means or hows are simply not specific enough as a concept of strategy and again give strategy no unique role.

-So what is Strategy? : Strategy is the Central and Unifying Rule of a Framework
+So what is the definition of Strategy? : Strategy is the Central and Unifying Rule of a Framework

 There is one other concept in the list of 70 of strategy which does bring meaning to the definition.
 It is the concept of a rule.
 Compo makes the concept of a rule more specific and says,